-WHY WE LIKE COLOMBIA?
+WHY WE LIKE COLOMBIA

 What to expect on your Colombia Holiday

 Colombia produces some of the world’s finest coffee and a visit to the picturesque Coffee Region or any of the small family-run haciendas that are springing up around the country should feature in your trip.
-Even if coffee is not your drink of choice, there are some highly scenic walks and horse treks through coffee-country.
+Even if coffee is not your drink of choice, there are some highly scenic walks and horse treks to be had through coffee-country.
 Alternatively, you may choose to hold onto your hat and travel in the back of one of Colombia’s famous Willy Jeeps to explore plantations and a vertiginous landscape dotted with 60 metre high Quindian Wax Palms, the national tree of Colombia.

-History and archaeology buffs will revel in the UNESCO designated San Agustin Archaeological Park and sister sites of Alto de los Idolos and Alto de las Piedras.
+History and archaeology buffs will revel in the UNESCO-designated San Agustin Archaeological Park and sister sites of Alto de los Idolos and Alto de las Piedras.
 Enormous pre-Colombian statues and funerary complexes dot the Andean landscape and it’s likely that you and your guide will be the only visitors.
 If an Indiana Jones experience is more your style then head to Tayrona National Park and embark on a 6 day trek from a wild boulder-strewn and jungle fringed coast to Ciudad Perdida (Lost City).
 This is a challenging hike that ascends the slopes of the impressive Sierra Nevada de Santa Marta.
 A less testing hike is to the ruins of Pueblito that can be visited as a day trip.